Leather Healing Balm Guide

 Healing Balm is not a leather cleaner, and will not remove stains.
 For best results, leather should be cleaned prior to using Healing Balm with Straight Cleaner No.2.
 Dust and debris not first removed by cleaning will be sealed inside leather’s pores once Healing Balm is applied.
 These contaminants may harm your leather, and will prevent Healing Balm from absorbing effectively.
 If your leather is dirty, it’s a good idea clean it first.

 Healing Balm is not designed for nubuck/suede/”genuine leather”/napped leather.
 Use with care on lighter-hued leathers.
+You can read more about the marketing (misnomer) term “genuine leather” and what that means here.

 How to Use Leather Healing Balm